Quantifying Information Extraction using Generalized Quantum Measurements: Application of the observational entropy framework to von Neumann measurement scheme

 \subsubsection{Repeated measurements}

-Repeated von Neumann measurement consists of $N$ interactions with $N$ different probes, all prepared in the same state~\eqref{eq:gaussianancilla}.
-Immediately after the system interact with an probe, position of the probe is measured.
-The time of interaction with each probe is $\Delta \tau=\kappa/\lambda$.
+Repeated von Neumann measurement consists of $N$ interactions with $N$ different probes, all prepared in the same initial state~\eqref{eq:gaussianancilla}.
+The position of the probe is measured immediately after the system interacts with it.
+The time of interaction with each probe is $\Delta \tau=\kappa/\lambda$, chosen to be much smaller than the evolution time-scale of the system in between two interactions.
 When this process is repeated $N$ times with $N$ different probes, we obtain $N$ measurement outcomes of the positions of the probes, $\bx=(x_1,\dots,x_n)$.
-Assuming that the system freely evolves with Hamiltonian $\hat{H}$ in between the interactions, $U_f=\exp(-i\hat{H}\Delta t)$ of the system, the total time of free evolution $T=N\Delta t$.
+Assuming that the system freely evolves with Hamiltonian $\hat{H}$ in between the interactions, $\U_f=\exp(-i\hat{H}\Delta t)$ of the system, the total time of free evolution $T=N\Delta t$.
+Additionally, we assume that the probes themselves do not evolve outside of the interaction (the timescale of their evolution is much slower than the timescale of the experiment).
 The above description can be illustrated as follows,